-Ministry of Interior Accelerates Land Management and Real Estate Certification Across Cambodia’s Provinces
+Ministry of Interior Accelerates Land Management & Real Estate Certification Across Cambodia’s Provinces

-The Ministry of Interior has issued new measures for provincial and capital authorities to expedite the certification of real estate ownership and improve the management of state land, with a strong focus on tackling delays in property registration and land disputes.
+The Ministry of Interior has issued new measures for provincial and capital authorities to expedite the certification of real estate ownership and improve state land management, with a strong focus on tackling delays in property registration and land disputes.

 The directive, dated 13 September 2024, aims to accelerate land planning and inventory processes across Cambodia, addressing concerns about the mismanagement and loss of state land due to encroachment.